 Later that night, he returned to the hotel and told his friends he had had an argument with German soccer fans.
 It looks like they paid a local to beat up Lars Mittank.
-As it turned out on July 8th, when he had his right ear checked because of pain he suffered, his ear drum was ruptured.
+On July 8th, when he had his right ear checked because of pain he suffered, he was told his ear drum was ruptured.

 What happened from this moment onward is a mystery.
 Lars Mittank got medication at a pharmacy in Varna.
 He took a taxi to a run-down hotel.
 During the following night, he called his mother and sent her SMS messages saying she should have his credit card blocked.
 He also said he did not feel safe at that hotel.

 On July 8th, 2014, in the early morning hours, he stopped a taxi that took him to Varna Airport.
 On the phone, his mother told him to have himself checked at the airport doctor’s office.
 So Lars went there.
 Then something weird happened.